jinwoov/CF-DataStructureAlgorithm/challenges/QuickSortt/Blog.md

 ### Efficiency

 - Time: O(n log n)
-  - This is because there are more loop as the recursion occurs.
+  - This is because there are for loop that will be ran recursively as the array are being ran through `partitioning` method.

-- Space: 0(n)
+- Space: 0(log n)
-  - This is because we only create array to store left and right and will be used continuously throughout the recursion.
+  - This is because left and right side of the array are partitioned and every time partitioning method is ran, there is data that is being store logarithmatically.

 ---
 ### Change Log
 - 1.2 - Completed README Files.
-- 1.1 - Created `MergeSort` and works in application.
+- 1.1 - Created `QuickSort` and works in application.
 - 1.0 - Created a repository and initialized repository.